ionic-team/ionic-site/guide/0.1.0/building.md

 <list is-editing="isEditing">
 ```

-Then, we add a scope variable which will control whether or not we are in edit mode for the list.
-We can put some new code into the TodoCtrl function:
+This will make the list react to changes in the `isEditing` scope variable, which will control whether we are in edit mode or not.
+So we can add that scope variable and a function to toggle it right into the TodoCtrl function:

 ```javascript
 $scope.isEditing = false;